kanchitank/Online-Handwritten-Mathematical-Expression-Solver/README.md

-# Handwritten Mathematical Equation Solver
+# Online Handwritten Mathematical Expression Solver

-### This project aims to build a calculator using neural networks that takes handwritten numbers as input and can solve basic mathematical equations.
+### This project aims to build a calculator using artificial neural network that takes handwritten numbers as input and can solve basic mathematical expressions.

 #### Data Set: MNIST handwritten digits.